thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 12
 You can add class parameter values to the code in your module, but it’s easier to add those parameters to your classes using the PE console.

 To do this, navigate to your node.
 In edit mode, find the resolver list and edit its parameters.
 Add the IP address of the nameserver and click “done” to accept the changes.

 From the Live Management tab, run once, and you’re finished.
 The customer nameserver now appears in your resolv.conf.

 ###Slide 13
 The PE console event inspector lets you view and research changes.
 You can view changes by class, resource, or node.
-By viewing the details of changes to class, you will see that that the class created /etc/resolv.conf and set the contents per the module’s template.
+By viewing the details of changes to class, you will see that that the class created /etc/resolv.conf and set the contents according to the module’s template.

 The further you drill down in event inspector, the more detail you’ll receive.
 If there had been a problem applying the resolver class, this information would tell you exactly where that problem occurred or which piece of code you need to fix.